Tualatin Hills AVA: Terroir

 The Willamette Valley is full of microclimates, varying aspects and more that have a profound impact on the wines grown there.
 Tualatin Hills is partially adjacent at its southern end to Laurelwood District AVA which was established with Tualatin Hills.
 The two AVAs are both noted for the Laurelwood soils consisting of exceptionally fine loess deposited over ancient basalt.
 The silt-sized sediment was formed by the accumulation of wind-blown dust produced by the grinding down of basaltic and other volcanic rocks by glaciers during the last Ice Age.
 However, Tualatin Hills also contains Kinton and Cornelius soils mixed with the Laurelwood soil while its adjacent AVA is primarily a concentration of its namesake soil.
+The USDA plant hardiness zones are 8a and 8b.

 Wine Industry

 The area lies in the heart of Oregon's Pinot Noir producing zone.
 It is home to some of the oldest vineyards in Oregon, including David Hill, Ponzi and Cooper Mountain.
 The AVA petition filed at the TTB in 2015 was led by Alfredo Apolloni of Apolloni Vineyards, Rudy Marchesi of Montinore Estate and Mike Kuenz of David Hill Vineyard and Winery.